Capitol Complex Carbon Capture

 Among the major items that would be new is the heat of the cogenerator's exhaust, the CO2 would be from the combustion of biodiesel, not natural gas, and the liquefaction and cleanup of CO2 for shipping by rail tank car and sequestration or (near term) sale for enhanced oil recovery.

 There are several good reasons to take a hard look at biofuel cogeneration (combined heat and power or CHP).
-Biofuels are the only source of substantial carbon-neutral heat that can be invoked today.
+Biosynfuels are the only source of substantial carbon-neutral heat that can be invoked today.
 Heat applications, not electricity applications, are the dominant form of energy being used in the world today and they simply cannot be replaced by wind and solar.

 1. Combined Cycle gas turbine systems, in